 Earthjustice is the premier nonprofit environmental law organization in the country, wielding the power of law to protect people's health; to preserve magnificent places and wildlife; to advance clean energy; and to combat climate change.
 Earthjustice achieves long-lasting protection of the environment through far-reaching, high-impact litigation, strengthened by savvy lobbying and communications.
-Earthjustice takes on the biggest, most precedent-setting cases across the country, partnering with thousands of groups, supporters and citizens to bring about positive change in the law.
+Earthjustice takes on the biggest, most precedent-setting cases across the country, partnering with thousands of groups, supporters and citizens to bring about positive change.

-For over 40 years, Earthjustice has represented more than 1,000 public interest clients, ranging from large national to smaller grassroots organizations.
-This free legal expertise is an essential service that helps clients think strategically about their work, participate effectively in administrative processes, challenge the government or industry in court when needed, and negotiate skillfully when litigation (or the threat of it) brings stakeholders to the bargaining table.
+For over 40 years, Earthjustice has represented more than 1,000 clients, ranging from large national health and environmental organizations to smaller community groups.
+This free legal expertise is an essential service that helps clients think strategically about their work, participate effectively in administrative processes, challenge the government or industry in court when needed, and negotiate skillfully when litigation (or the threat of it) brings stake-holders to the bargaining table.

 Earthjustice was incorporated in March 1970, under the laws of the State of California.
-It presently employs approximately over 100 attorneys in twelve locations: San Francisco, California (which also houses the organization headquarters); Washington, D.C.; Denver, Colorado; Juneau, Alaska; Anchorage, Alaska; Seattle, Washington; Honolulu, Hawaii; Tallahassee, Florida; Bozeman, Montana; New York, New York; Philadelphia, Pennsylvania; and Los Angeles, CA. This nationwide litigation effort is supported by policy and legislation experts and by the organization's veteran communications team, which has broad experience in print and broadcast media as well as web-based advocacy.
+It presently employs over 100 attorneys in twelve locations: San Francisco, California (which also houses the organization headquarters); Washington, D.C.; Denver, Colorado; Juneau, Alaska; Anchorage, Alaska; Seattle, Washington; Honolulu, Hawaii; Tallahassee, Florida; Bozeman, Montana; New York, New York; Philadelphia, Pennsylvania; and Los Angeles, CA. This nationwide litigation effort is supported by policy and legislation experts and by the organization's communications team, which has broad experience in print and broadcast media as well as webbased advocacy and social media.